monkeywithacupcake/javascript30/README.md

 # javascript30
 This repo is my trip through [Wes Bos javascript30](https://javascript30.com/).
 I'm starting on 22Feb2018.

+## Day 14
+A little bit of a reminder that you have to be careful with what is in your data.
+Do you have a copy of the data, or are you pointing to the data?
+One of the things that you remember when making action creators for flow or redux design is that you never, never, never change the state, just return a new state - preventing the issue that you might mess it up.

 ## Day 13
 Today's effort was to move images into the page view as the user scrolls.
 I did not particularly like the effect, but I imagine that it could be useful for catching when users are moving through your page quickly or are going to a particular space.
 I made a simple typo that neither my linter nor my console caught.
 I had typed